LearnPolkadot/DOTspot_posts/README.md

 ```

 6. Edit the following FOUR lines in the code you just pasted.
 Adjust the values to fit your article.  *Example*:
-   - title: "Polkadot is run on DOTs" <br />
+   - **title**: "Polkadot is run on DOTs" <br />
      **leave the title wrapped in quotes*

-   - date: 2020-11-23 <br />
+   - **date**: 2020-11-23 <br />
      **no quotes - publish date of the article YYYY-MM-DD*

-   - last_modified_at: 2020-11-23 <br />
+   - **last_modified_at**: 2020-11-23 <br />
      **no quotes - this will be the same as date if your creating a article*

-   - author: DOT spot <br />
+   - **author**: DOT spot <br />
      **no quotes*

-7. Now your ready to write your article starting anywhere after line 21---.
+7. Now your ready to write your article.
+You can compose your article starting anywhere after line ```21 ---```.

    - Articles use the markdown language format.
+   - A tutorial on markdown can be found here [MAC](https://www.youtube.com/watch?v=eJojC3lSkwg) or [Windows](https://www.youtube.com/watch?v=Yq6u6Z1yuco)
    - A markdown language cheat sheet can be [found here](https://www.markdownguide.org/cheat-sheet/).
-   - If your have a favorite [Markdown file editor](https://typora.io/) you can create your article and past the code after line 21 ---
+   - Markdown editors sucah as this [Markdown file editor](https://typora.io/) can be used to create your article and then past the markdown code after line 21 ---
-8. Once you are ready to submit your article we will PULL the article back to the main Learn Polkadot Posts repo.
+8. Once you are ready to submit your article you will PULL the article back to the main Learn Polkadot Posts repo.
-   - Scroll to the bottom of the GitHub page your creating your new file and click Propose new file
+   - Scroll to the bottom of the GitHub page your creating your new file and click *Propose new file*
-   - Feel free to add any description you see fit... ie: article is being crated in the Acala folder but should show up under Acala, Bitfrost, and Chainlink
+   - Feel free to add any description you see fit... ie: article is being crrated in the Acala folder but should show up under Acala, Bitfrost, and Chainlink
-9. Click - Create pull request
+9. Click - *Create pull request*
    - This will take you to a Open a pull request page.
-   - Leave Allow edits by maintainers checked
+   - Leave *Allow* edits by maintainers checked
-   - Click - Create pull request again to submit your article
+   - Click - *Create pull request* again to submit your article
    - You should have received an email from Github stating you just pushed a commit
 10. That's it!
 You have just submitted your article for listing on the DOTspot.
 Please allow 24-72hrs for your article to be reviewed.
-Once your article has been approved you will receive a GitHub notification that your articles has been merged to the master branch which will allow your article to be displayed on the DOTspot site.
+Once your article has been approved you will receive a GitHub notification that your article has been merged into the master branch which will allow your article to be displayed on the DOTspot site.